cyrusimap/cyrus-imapd/doc/source/imap/admin/sop/murder-concepts.rst

 ``[APPEND, CHECK, CLOSE, EXPUNGE, SEARCH, FETCH, STORE, UID]``

-These commands are sent to the appropriate back end server.
-The aggregator does not need to modify any of these commands before sending them to the back end server.
+These commands are sent to the appropriate backend server.
+The aggregator does not need to modify any of these commands before sending them to the backend server.

 COPY
 ----

 COPY is somewhat special as it acts upon messages in the currently SELECT'd mailbox but then interacts with another mailbox.

-In the case where the destination mailbox is on the same back end server as the the source folder, the COPY command is issued to the back end server and the back end server takes care of the command.
+In the case where the destination mailbox is on the same backend server as the the source folder, the COPY command is issued to the backend server and the backend server takes care of the command.

-If the destination folder is on a different back end server, the front end intervenes and does the COPY by FETCHing the messages from the source back end server and then APPENDs the messages to the destination server.
+If the destination folder is on a different backend server, the frontend intervenes and does the COPY by FETCHing the messages from the source backend server and then APPENDs the messages to the destination server.

 Operations on the Mailbox List
 ------------------------------

 ``[CREATE, DELETE, RENAME, SETACL]``

-These commands are all done by the back end server using the MUPDATE server as a lock manager.
+These commands are all done by the backend server using the MUPDATE server as a lock manager.
 Changes are then propagated to the frontend via the MUPDATE protocol.

 ``[LIST]``

-    LIST is handled by the front end servers; no interaction is required with the back end server as the front ends have a local database that is never more than a few seconds out of date.
+    LIST is handled by the frontend servers; no interaction is required with the backend server as the frontends have a local database that is never more than a few seconds out of date.

 ``[CREATE]``

-    CREATE creates the mailbox on the same back end server as the parent mailbox.
-If the parent exists but exists on multiple back end servers, if there is no parent folder, a tagged NO response is returned.
+    CREATE creates the mailbox on the same backend server as the parent mailbox.
+If the parent exists but exists on multiple backend servers, if there is no parent folder, a tagged NO response is returned.

     When this happens, the administrator has two choices.
-He may connect directly to a back end server and issue the CREATE on that server.
+He may connect directly to a backend server and issue the CREATE on that server.
 Alternatively, a second argument can be given to CREATE after the mailbox name.
 This argument specifies the specific host name on which the mailbox is to be created.

-    The following operations occur for CREATE on the front end:
+    The following operations occur for CREATE on the frontend:

     * proxyd: verify that mailbox doesn't exist in MUPDATE mailbox list.
     * proxyd: decide where to send CREATE (the server of the parent mailbox, as top level mailboxes cannot be created by the proxies).
-    * proxyd -> back end: duplicate CREATE command and verifies that the CREATE does not create an inconsistency in the mailbox list (i.e. the folder name is still unique).
+    * proxyd -> backend: duplicate CREATE command and verifies that the CREATE does not create an inconsistency in the mailbox list (i.e. the folder name is still unique).

-    The following operations occur for CREATE on the back end:
+    The following operations occur for CREATE on the backend:

     * imapd: verify ACLs to best of ability (CRASH: aborted)
     * imapd: start mailboxes transaction (CRASH: aborted)
     * imapd may have to open an MUPDATE connection here if one doesn't already exist
     * imapd -> MUPDATE: set foo.bar reserved (CRASH: MUPDATE externally inconsistent)
-    * imapd: create foo.bar in spool disk (CRASH: MUPDATE externally inconsistent, back end externally inconsistent, this can be resolved when the backend comes back up by clearing the state from both MUPDATE and the backend)
+    * imapd: create foo.bar in spool disk (CRASH: MUPDATE externally inconsistent, backend externally inconsistent, this can be resolved when the backend comes back up by clearing the state from both MUPDATE and the backend)
     * imapd: add foo.bar to mailboxes dataset (CRASH: ditto)
     * imapd: commit transaction (CRASH: ditto, but the recovery can activate the mailbox in mupdate instead)
     * imapd -> MUPDATE: set foo.bar active (CRASH: committed)

-    Failure modes: Above, all back end inconsistencies result in the next CREATE attempt failing.
-The earlier MUPDATE inconsistency results in any attempts to CREATE the mailbox on another back end failing.
+    Failure modes: Above, all backend inconsistencies result in the next CREATE attempt failing.
+The earlier MUPDATE inconsistency results in any attempts to CREATE the mailbox on another backend failing.
 The latter one makes the mailbox unreachable and un-createable.
 Though, this is safer than potentially having the mailbox appaear in two places when the failed backend comes back up.

 ``[RENAME]``